elenidriva/ML-Classification-Algorithms/README.md

 // Log-probabilities.
 double emailIsSpam = Math.log(pSpam);
 double emailIsHam = Math.log(pHam);
-// As we can easily understand we are dealing with small numbers (and to be precise, we're dealing with numbers between 0 and 1) and we apply multiplication/division to them, which can lead to extremely tiny numbers, which is often impossible to represent them in double or long double.
+// As we can easily understand we are dealing with small numbers (and to be precise, we're dealing with

+// numbers between 0 and 1) and we apply multiplication/division to them, which can lead to extremely tiny

+//numbers, which is often impossible to represent them in double or long double.
 ```
 ## Technologies & Tools
 * Java 13